uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 3. Peer review of team project presentations

 ### Lecture
-A lecturer will give a lecture in person, or the students will be asked to watch one or two videos before each class.
+The students will be asked to watch one or two videos before each class, and some classes will also include in-class lectures.

 ### Discussion
 Students will discuss with their groups the topics based on the lectures/interviews they watched with thought-provoking questions.